Maxi-online/drone-sim-pid-udp/README.md

 Gazebo assets are **not shipped** with this repository to avoid licensing ambiguity.
 If you want a Gazebo workflow, keep Gazebo models/worlds in a separate folder/repo and adapt the integration scripts accordingly.

+Platform note:
+- **ROS2/Gazebo workflows are not a supported target for Windows** in this repo.
+If you need ROS2/Gazebo, use Linux (or WSL2 where appropriate) and keep that integration separate.

 ## Development